MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Diphthongs

 Every oral vowel other than /i/ and /ɛ/ can form a phonetic diphthong with \[i̯\] as its second element, resulting in \[ɛi̯\], \[ai̯\], \[ɔi̯\], \[oi̯\], and \[ui̯\].
-Every nasal vowel other than /ĩ/ can do the same, nasalizing \[i̯\] and resulting in \[ɛ̃ĩ̯\], \[ɐ̃ĩ̯\], \[ɔ̃ĩ̯\] and \[ʊ̃ĩ̯\].
+Every nasal vowel other than /ĩ/ can do the same, nasalizing \[i̯\] and resulting in \[ɐ̃ĩ̯\] and \[ʊ̃ĩ̯\].
 However, these diphthongs consistently behave as though they phonemically end in a coda consonant.
 Suffixes that change form when attaching to closed syllables treat them as closed, and they are never followed by codas, which is consistent with the fact that in all other closed syllables, codas contain only one segment.
 These phonetic diphthongs are therefore analyzed here as phonemically being sequences of a vowel plus coda /j/.
 In accordance with this analysis, they will be written in broad transcription with /j/.

 #### A.B.C.
 Romanization notes for vowels